 John is a lifelong Alaskan from the Copper River Valley.
 During his upbringing his father was the regional Geologist for the Bureau of Land Management where he spent many weeks assisting with mining claim assessments.
 While obtaining his geology degree he was a wildland firefighter on a hotshot crew.
 Outside of work, he enjoys spending time with his family and is an avid hunter.

-Andy has been working as an inspector and materials technician for the last 19 years.
-His duties have included performing inspections of concrete, masonry, structural steel, welding, NACE, asphalt and soil, as well as training new inspectors.
-In addition to his career as a special inspector, Andy is in the Navy Reserve as an Engineering Shop Supervisor and Quality Control Representative for Naval Mobile Construction Battalion Eighteen.
+Andy has been working as an inspector and materials technician for the last 20 years.
+He performs inspections of concrete, masonry, structural steel, welding, NACE, asphalt and soil, as well as training new inspectors.
+In addition to his career as a special inspector, Andy is a Constructionman Senior Chief in the Navy Reserves.
+His duties include, contingency construction and emergency operations support to the Alaska National Guard.
 Andy's recent project experience includes providing inspection and testing at the ANC Taxiway Y Reconstruction, ANC Gates B1, B3, B5, ML&P Plant 2 Expansion and Eklutna Generation Station.

 He resides in Palmer with his wife and 3 children.
 They enjoy fishing, berry picking and beach combing.